 Aitutaki Lagoon & Motu Islands

-The highlight of Aitutaki is undoubtedly exploring the uninhabited motu fringing the lagoon.
-There are about 20 islands in all, and until recently no one lived there and there was no accommodation.
-These were true paradise islands.
-However, Akaiami Island now an upmarket lodge.
+The highlight of Aitutaki is undoubtedly exploring the motu fringing the lagoon.
+There are about 20 flat islands in all, and until recently all were uninhabited, although they were used by locals for camping, fishing and collecting coconuts.
+They are archetypal paradise islands with white sandy beaches backed by tall coconut palms.
 Day cruises to the motu depart every morning except Sunday, which is a strict day of rest when everything closes down.

 The Motu Islands